microbiomedata/nmdc-metadata/Installation.md

 ### Building artifacts

-You can individually generate each artiact or let the [Makefile](Makefile) do it for you.
+You can individually generate each artifact or let the [Makefile](Makefile) do it for you.

 ### Running Jupyter notebooks